-Clinical Trial Supply 2018 Report: The Quest To Shrink Wastage Levels
+Clinical Trial Supply: The Quest To Shrink Wastage Levels

 In meeting the growth ahead for clinical trials there must be a focus on efficiency as their supply already suffers from major issues with wastage levels.
 This is lack of control is problematic with the rising public scrutiny on spending by pharmaceutical companies.

 The drive to address the diseases that strike the world’s aging population has increased Pharma’s R&D funding.
 This trend is set to remain, industry estimates state that after seeing lucrative growth in 2016 the clinical trial market size is set to balloon to $65.5 billion in the next eight years.

 The supply of these trials is critical.
 Badly budgeted or scheduled clinical trials can jeopardize the progress made by a candidate.

 Clinical trials are incorporating a larger amount of countries than ever before.
 Although this is positive for producing more representative data and developing products for emerging regions, this globalization does introduce logistical hurdles in terms of supply.
 Especially with country specific regulations constantly evolving.